Contingency1500/g531gt-hackintosh/README.md

 # g531gt-hackintosh

-credit to dortania for making opencore! https://dortania.github.io/OpenCore-Install-Guide/
+credit to dortania for making opencore! https://dortania.github.io/OpenCore-Install-Guide/ or https://github.com/dortania

 it should support high sierra, mojave, catalina and big sur (big sur is the only one i tested)